-The Administrative Services Division Commander is responsible for planning, directing, coordinating, controlling, and staffing of administrative, operational, and staff activities for the Division.
+The Administrative Services Division Commander is responsible for planning, directing, coordinating, controlling, and staffing of the administrative and operational activities for the division.
 Personnel assigned to these functions report to the Administrative Services Division Commander.

-The Administrative Services Division will be responsible for providing assistance/guidance to employees and staff members in resolving problems and issues as well as assisting in the interpretation of Merit Rules and Regulations, Department policies, and County policies.
-Additionally, the Administrative Services' staff will be responsible for developing the Department's Business Plan.
+The Administrative Services Division is responsible for providing assistance/guidance to employees and staff members in resolving problems and issues as well as assisting in the interpretation of Merit Rules and Regulations and department and County policies.
+Additionally, the Administrative Services' staff is responsible for developing the department's Business Plan.